 Required Diving Skill Level: Lembeh is beginner-friendly since most of the sites are not deep and strong currents are rarely present.

 Thirty miles off the coast of southern Thailand, the eleven islands of the Mu Ko Similan National Park offer access to the Andaman Sea's best diving spots.
-The beauty and accessibility of these islands was very nearly their downfall, and the area was closed to tourists for several years to reduce the impact of too many visitors.
+The beauty and accessibility of these islands were very nearly their downfall, and the area was closed to tourists for several years to reduce the impact of too many visitors.

 Most of Southeast Asia’s extensive marine catalog can be found in the waters around the Similan Islands.
 Between December and April, whale sharks and manta rays can be spotted, while blacktip and whitetip reef sharks, zebra sharks, and leopard sharks are year-round residents.
-Add to this various types of ray, baraccuda, giant trevally, four species of turtle, and an abundance of reef fish and critter life for some exceptional diving.
+Add to this various types of ray, barracuda, giant trevally, four species of turtle, and an abundance of reef fish and critter life for some exceptional diving.

 There is a wide range of liveaboard options, from modern motor yachts to a traditional junk.
 Liveaboards generally visit for 4-nights or 7-nights, and some combine a longer trip with a visit to the nearby Surin Islands and Richelieu Rock.
 Boats tend to depart from Khao Lak on the mainland, but there are also departures from Ranong and Phuket.